 Sew the hands and feet

-Sew the bottom edges of the hands to the sides of the front panel, ensuring they are positioned to face each other.
+Sew the bottom edges of the hands to the sides of the front panel of the crochet book cover, ensuring they are positioned to face each other.
 Only stitch along the edges, leaving the rest of the hands unattached to the panel.
 This will allow the hands to remain loose, making space for a book to slide into the sleeve.
 (Refer to the pictures below for guidance.)

 For the feet, sew them onto the bottom of the front panel and lightly stuff them with polyester fiber for added dimension.
 Cut 8 small circles and 2 larger shapes from white felt to create the cat’s paw pads, then sew them onto both feet.